TimTrvc/GymTrackerWeb/README.md

 - Understanding the importance of good prompt engineering for AI-assisted development
 - Building modern web applications with React
 - Using JavaScript on both the frontend and backend (Node.js)

----

-Thank you for checking out GymTracker!
-If you have any questions or suggestions, feel free to open an issue or contribute to the project.